The information on this page is also available as a PDF brochure:

 Other talks available

-I look for a contribution towards my travel costs when travelling more than 15 miles from my home.
+I look for a contribution towards my travel costs when a talk venue is more than 15 miles from my home near Chorley in Lancashire.

 Terms & Conditions

-Payment is to be made at the end of a talk / event.
-If a confirmed booking is cancelled for whatever reason by the organiser, I will charge half-fee accordingly.
+Payment is due at the end of a talk / event by cash, cheque (made payable to ‘S. Williams’) or by electronic transfer to my bank account [please request details in advance].
+If a confirmed booking is cancelled for whatever reason by the organiser, I reserve the right to ask for / charge half-fee accordingly.
 I do not accept any liability for withdrawing from a booking or non-attendance at short notice due to reasons beyond my control (i.e. illness, traffic accident / delays or similar).
 Copyright of all talks / presentations and supporting material rests with me as the author / presenter.